k4l1sh/alexa-gpt/README.md

 In the "Build" section, navigate to the "JSON Editor" tab.

 ### 7.
+If you have directly imported the skill from this repository, just change the "invocationName" to "chat" or another preferred word for activation and proceed to [step 12](#12).

-Replace the existing JSON content with the [provided JSON content](json_editor.json):
+However, if you chose to manually create the skill, replace the existing JSON content with the [provided JSON content](json_editor.json):

 ```json
 {